Chittagong Veterinary and Animal Sciences University

-Chittagong Veterinary and Animal Sciences University (CVASU) (চট্টগ্রাম ভেটেরিনারি ও এনিম্যাল সাইন্সেস বিশ্ববিদ্যালয়) is a public university in Bangladesh.
+Chittagong Veterinary and Animal Sciences University (CVASU) (চট্টগ্রাম ভেটেরিনারি ও এনিম্যাল সাইন্সেস বিশ্ববিদ্যালয়) is a public research university in Chittagong, Bangladesh.
 It is the only specialised veterinary university in Bangladesh.
-It is located at Khulshi, Chattogram.
-The chancellor of the university is president Abdul Hamid.
-Generally, the public universities in Bangladesh offer degree on department.
-Like every other agricultural university in Bangladesh, CVASU offers degree on faculty.

-The fifth Annual Scientific Conference of Chittagong Veterinary and Animal Sciences University was held in 2007.
-Recently, on 19 September 2017, the 3rd National DVM Intern Research Conference, 2017 was held.
+It is located at Khulshi, Chittagong.
+Locally it is known as Veterinary University.
+It was initially established as Chittagong Government Veterinary College (CGVC) in 1995 and later became a university in 2006.

+CVASU has established the first Animal Blood Bank in Bangladesh at the SA Kaderi Teaching Veterinary Hospital.
+It has also set up the country’s first Anatomy Museum to support veterinary education and research.
+The university also established the first pet hospital in Bangladesh, located in Dhaka.

 History

 In 1995–1996, the Bangladesh government established two veterinary colleges in Sylhet and Chittagong.
 Later, two more veterinary colleges were established at Dinajpur and Barisal.
 The initial name of the Veterinary College in Chittagong was Chittagong Government Veterinary College, abbreviated as CGVC.
 The institute started its journey in January 1997 as a college under the University of Chittagong with 50 students.
 The University of Chittagong transformed the college into a separate faculty with the permission of the University Grants Commission for the large syllabus of the college.
 At that time there was no agricultural university or veterinary university in the whole of Chittagong.
 As a result, there was a strong demand to transform CGVC into a separate university.
 Various journalists and academics in Chittagong agree with this demand.
 This demand took the form of a movement.
-The movement was led by Yusuf Chowdhury, a social worker from Chittagong and chairman of the daily Purbakon.
+The movement was led by Yusuf Chowdhury, a social worker from Chittagong and chairman of Dainik Purbokone.
 For his contribution, a building in CVASU was named as Yusuf Chowdhury building.
 As a result of this movement, in 2005 the Prime Minister's Office ordered the transformation of CGVC into a university.
 Following this, the then Prime Minister Begum Khaleda Zia inaugurated it on 2 February 2006, as Chittagong Veterinary and Animal Sciences University.
 It was later launched on 7 August 2006, through an ordinance.
 At first the university only started its journey with the Faculty of Veterinary Medicine.
-At present, the university conducts its academic activities with a total of three faculties, including two more faculties, namely Food Science and Technology and Fisheries.
+At present, the university conducts its academic activities with a total of four faculties, including three more faculties, namely Food Science Technology, Fisheries, Biotechnology and Genetic Engineering.